Can I bring the whole family?

 We have found that most parents (at least those who are not climbers themselves) choose the Open Climb package for their children.
 The Open Climb package includes everything needed for lots of climbing: a day pass, full climbing gear rental, and skilled N3C staff to provide belays until your kids can’t lift their arms.
 (You might notice that they are having so much fun that you choose to join them!)

 You can bring your child in to use the auto belays and to boulder at any time during business hours.
 If you are an experienced belayer, then you can take our belay test to become certified to belay at N3C.
 Once your child gets hooked on climbing, you will probably want to learn how to belay them so that you can share this great experience with them.
-Our introduction to climbing lesson will provide you with the skills you need to belay.
+Our Learn to Belay Lesson will provide you with the skills you need to belay.

 As a reminder, everyone who enters N3C needs a signed waiver – those of us 18 and over must sign our own waiver while those under 18 need to have one signed by a parent or legal guardian.
-Click here for a waiver to print and sign.
+Click here to fill out the waiver online.